 - Create brand awareness

 - Manage and nurture leads

 - Manage and nurture customers

 Each area of focus must run on all cylinders for a virtuous loop of growth to take shape.
-Companies, therefore, must give some TLC to each part of the growth cycle to grow sustainably and predictably.
+Companies, therefore, must give some TLC to each part of the B2B growth marketing cycle to grow sustainably and predictably.

 The Foundation of Growth: Retention

 While the lion’s share of B2B growth content skews toward acquisition, this can be a strategic mistake.
 Successful leaders of SaaS brands know there can be no growth without retention.

 As the former VP of Growth at Hubspot, Brian Balfour was wildly successful at B2B digital marketing.
 In his list, “10 Reasons Why Companies Fail At Growth”, he ranks not focusing on retention at the top of the list.

 “You can hide retention problems for a while by increasing acquisition at the top of the funnel.
 But with poor retention, the end is inevitable.” – Brian Balfour, former VP of Growth, Hubspot